Skip to main content

 How to budget for wedding tips

 Add up your total vendor costs, then set aside 10% to 15% as a tipping fund.
-For a $30,000 wedding, that's $3,000 to $4,500.
-This might sound like a lot, but remember that many contracts already include gratuity, which reduces what you actually need to budget.
+For a $30,000 wedding, that's $3,000 to $4,500 in potential tips.
+This sounds like a lot, but remember that many contracts already include gratuity — particularly catering, bartending, and transportation — which reduces what you actually need to budget for.

 The envelope system

-The night before the wedding, prepare labeled envelopes for each vendor.
+The night before the wedding, prepare a labeled envelope for each vendor.
 Write the vendor's name, the amount inside, and who should receive it.
-Give the envelopes to your wedding planner, coordinator, or a trusted family member who can distribute them at the right times throughout the day.
+Give the full set of envelopes to your wedding planner, coordinator, or a trusted family member who can distribute them at the right times throughout the day.

 This system works because you won't have time to think about tips on your wedding day.
-Everything should be pre-prepared and delegated.
+Everything should be pre-prepared and delegated before the day begins.

 Get your exact tip amounts

-Enter your vendor costs and our calculator will tell you exactly how much to tip each one, plus the exact bills to get from the bank.
+Enter your vendor costs and our calculator will tell you exactly how much to tip each one, plus the exact bills to get from the bank and a printable envelope checklist.

 How much do you tip at a wedding in total?